zestyai/engineering-test-fullstack/README.md

 real estate properties.
 Using your language(s) and framework(s) of choice, you will need to create a front-end and back-end for your application and connect to the provided PostgreSQL database.

-Your application should include some required features, and may also include optional features.
-Implementing required features is expected to take around 4 hours.
-If you feel like implementing optional features, you may spend more than 4 hours.
-Pick whichever optional features you think you can do best.

 Note that some features are more difficult than others, and you will be evaluated on more than just the number of features completed.
 Quality is preferred over quantity.
 Design, organize, and comment your code as you would a typical production project.
 Be prepared to discuss decisions you made.

-### Required features

 * **List all properties:** Display, in a tabular format, all properties and their geographic location (longitude and latitude).